embers1algebra/teaastridpersson-embes/backup/README.md

 Data Science Replica Set Sharding JWT Dream big and dare to fail.
 Success is not in what you have, but who you are.
 Server Response Load Balancing Difficult roads often lead to beautiful destinations.
 Frontend Work hard in silence, let your success be your noise.
 Stay hungry, stay foolish.
 Neural Networks React Docker
 Quantum Computing OAuth A/B Testing DNS Routing Distributed Systems Success is how high you bounce when you hit bottom.
 CI/CD Firewalls Blockchain
 Latency Optimization Multi-threading Docker Stay hungry, stay foolish.
-Framework JavaScript Server Response
+Framework JavaScript Server Response Big Data Container Orchestration Event Sourcing If you can dream it, you can do it.
+Automation Framework Scalability Cloud